 Valentine Warner shares his thoughts on wild red grouse:

-‘Goback, goback, goback‘ - the vocalisation of the grouse thrills me to the core, both uplifts yet haunts me no less, as to be observing or hunting them is to be in a most special, quiet and unique landscape, the grouse and heather so eternally intertwined.
+‘Goback, goback, goback‘ - the vocalisation of the grouse thrills me to the core, both uplifts yet haunts me no less, as to be observing or hunting them is to be in a most special, quiet and unique landscape.
+The grouse and heather are so eternally intertwined.

-Whether seen as a covey whizzing low along the maroon contours of the moors like a squadron of tiny fighter jets or singularly pacing its look out boulder, a plump tweeded sentinel, and for me the grouse is the definitive emblem of what we can consider the last vestiges of wild Britain.
+Whether seen as a covey whizzing low along the maroon contours of the moors like a squadron of tiny fighter jets or singularly pacing its look out boulder, a plump tweeded sentinel - for me the grouse is the definitive emblem of what we can consider the last vestiges of wild Britain.

 Wading this heather in rare sunshine or pelting rain you have to work for a grouse and it is this gesture of exchange, a life for a meal that sees me only want to show the utmost respect to what I consider the greatest prize of all our game birds.

 Nibbling on heather tips and bilberries the purple flesh of the grouse is nothing short of exquisite.
-Like the snipe and woodcock the grouse will not eat from cultivated crops and so picky as its diet requires is among the truest wild meat upon a plate.
+Like snipe and woodcock, grouse will not eat from cultivated crops and so picky as its diet requires is among the truest wild meat upon a plate.

 While old recipes regard hanging as a necessity I tend to disagree as the results can be too strong and put off first timers.
 I see only reason to hang the older or end of season birds for two days at most as I feel it can spoil such delicious meat.
 Meat so full of simultaneous depth and subtlety.
 The breast and leg meat are totally different, the latter often compromised by hanging.